 Hewett Yard was originally constructed in the 1940s during World War Two as a local civil defence HQ and ambulance station, the latter role continuing in peacetime.
 The buildings were adapted as lock up garages and low cost accommodation for small businesses in the early 1980s.
 The site operates with benefit of planning permission for light industrial and warehousing use dating from 1982.
 In recognition of its early civil defence role in the local community it is proposed for inclusion on the council's expanded local list of buildings of architectural and historic interest.
-If confirmed as locally listed it would then be subject to development management policy DM9 which will require justification for the loss of a locally identified heritage asset and providing (in the event of redevelopment) for the appropriate recording of the heritage interest of the site and its inclusion in the Heritage Environment Record.
-Some form of on site heritage interpretation is also likely to be required.
+If confirmed as locally listed it would then be subject to development management policy DM9 which will require justification for the loss of a locally identified heritage asset and providing (in the event of redevelopment) for the appropriate recording of the heritage interpretation is also likely to be required.
 Policy DM7 provides for the protection of trees along the southern and as appropriate the western boundaries.

 Although established for many years as a small business site, the Hewett Yard buildings are of poor quality and it is unlikely to be practicable or cost-effective to upgrade them in the long term for modern business requirements.
 Redevelopment for residential purposes would give the opportunity for beneficial regeneration of a site in an accessible and sustainable location with good access to public transport, located in a predominantly residential area.
 Any scheme for comprehensive redevelopment should investigate opportunities to provide for the relocation of viable local businesses to alternative accessible sites or premises in the area

 The site is served by regular bus service along Hall Road.
-It is close to a range of facilities in the nearby St Johns Close local centre, Tuckswood surgery, Hall Road retail park and the proposed Hall Road district centre, Development will help to enhance the character and appearance of this part of Hall Road and complement existing residential development in the surrounding area.
+It is close to a range of facilities in the nearby St Johns Close local centre, Tuckswood surgery, Hall Road Retail Park and the proposed Hall Road district centre, Development will help to enhance the character and appearance of this part of Hall Road and complement existing residential development in the surrounding area.